pastrom/domainchecker/README.md

 2. SSL configuration (based on the free [Qualys SSL Labs API](https://github.com/ssllabs/ssllabs-scan/blob/stable/ssllabs-api-docs.md))
 - Stores raw results from SSL Labs to ElasticSearch (in JSON structure)
 - Stores a selection of highlights from the SSL Labs results in separate ElasticSearch index
-- Stores information regarding certificates used for SSL in separate
+- Stores information regarding certificates used for SSL in separate ElasticSearch index

 ## Input and Output